-- To agree and monitor the frequency with which visits are undertaken. - To provide feedback from Leicestershire Police on issues raised from visits. - To review the number of ICVs available in the Scheme. - To provide the Co-Ordinator and Deputy Co-ordinators with the opportunity to raise any issues with the OPCC or Leicestershire Police, and provide feedback from team meetings. - To discuss the future development of the Scheme. - Receive updates from Leicestershire Police on any developments within custody. - Receive updates on the developments and recommendations relating to all custody issues.
+- Agree and monitor the frequency with which visits are undertaken. - Provide feedback from Leicestershire Police on issues raised from visits. - Review the number of visitors available in the Scheme. - Provide the Co-Ordinator and Deputies the opportunity to raise any issue with the OPCC, or Leicestershire Police, and provide feedback from team meetings. - Provide the opportunity for discussions on future development of the Scheme. - Receive updates from Leicestershire Police on any developments within custody. - Receive updates on the developments and recommendations relating to all custody issues.